If you’re going to buy your first smart trainer, the words “Tacx” and “Wahoo” are the words that first come to mind.

 From the set-up, the Wahoo trainer has an eleven-speed cassette, which works with most bikes.
 The Tacx also is compatible with an eleven-speed cassette, but if you have 135×10 and 124×12 you’ll need an additional adapter.

 Both trainers work with a wide range of bikes and axle width.
 However, for those with narrow bikes, the Tacx trainer has a harder time with the chain clearance.
 Just be sure that your bike is compatible with either one before purchasing.
 This information is found on both websites.

 Comparing design materials, the Wahoo KICKR is a solid trainer.
 It is made of steel and it would be very hard to damage it.
 Riders keep this trainer for years before they need to replace or upgrade it.

-The Neo Tacx is hard plastic, which is still a good option, but it must be handled with more care when riders store and move the trainer around their home.
+The Tacx Neo 2T is hard plastic, which is still a good option, but it must be handled with more care when riders store and move the trainer around their home.
 No rider has had a major problem with the design material but it is something to be aware of.

 The Wahoo KICKR is more intuitive in terms of set-up and storage.
 The Wahoo KICKR’s legs just fold up.
 While some riders have to figure out how to fold the legs without breaking the entire thing.

 Both trainers are compatible with ANT+ FE-C and Bluetooth Smart technologies.
 There are a few major complaints regarding connectivity.
 The trainers can work with Zwift, TrainerRoad, and nearly all major training apps.
 Of course, all the data can be synced with your training apps such as Training Peaks or Strava.

 The main difference is that Wahoo can broadcast through multiple channels via Bluetooth.
 Wahoo was pushing for this upgrade and it works well if you’re trying to use multiple devices and training apps for each training ride.
 And, this upgrade gets rid of all Bluetooth connectivity.